ThatNinjaGuy/jarvis/README.md

 - The application only requests the minimum permissions needed for each service
 - YouTube content restrictions and age limits are respected
 - All API calls are made over secure HTTPS connections
+- All API credentials are stored securely in your `.env` file
+- Never commit your `.env` file to version control
+- The application only requests the minimum permissions needed for each service
+- Twitter API calls use OAuth 1.0a for secure authentication
+- All API communications are made over secure HTTPS connections
+- Regular monitoring of API usage to prevent quota exhaustion